RobotOptimist/macivor/content/blog/the-road-to-dev.md

 Moreover, working with smaller companies and startups you are encouraged to steer your own success.
 Your success is their success and vice versa.
 It helps when your mission is more than providing value to faceless shareholders.
 Instead the mission of the business is something you shape with your own hands.
 It's something you can believe in.
 That matters to me.

 But there are downsides as well.
 The benefits might not be as good as a big company.
 Large enterprise companies are stable.
 Changes are incremental at those places.
 Shakeups of an entire company do not occur over the course of one or two weeks, for example.
 There is value in that.
-Even though big enterprise employment are not my favorite (although I do enjoy working on a contract basis for such companies), I do recognize that such companies provide safety and stability for their employees.
+Even though big enterprise employment is not my favorite (although I do enjoy working on a contract basis for such companies), I do recognize that such companies provide safety and stability for their employees.
 There is nothing wrong with seeking safety and stability!

+There is another downside to big national and multinational companies to watch out for though.
+I mention it here briefly as I intend to expand on this in a future post.
+Big companies will disappoint you.
+It's slow, over the course of years at times.
+The rewards will never seem to be quite right.
+There will always be a little more red tape, an extra caveat, a "gotcha" that always works against you.
+Be cautious.

 No matter where you go one thing will be true.
 It is up to you to seize control of your future.
 Do not let time and fate dictate your path.
 Listen to advice and learn from your mistakes but also invest time into finding the _right_ advice and learning the _right_ lessons.
 Many people will seek to influence you.
 Some will have agendas that include your best interest and some will not.
 And if this is your second career and you already know all of this then please forgive this gentle reminder.